rust-embedded/discovery/src/11-usart/README.md

 Serial functionality then the `auxiliary` crate will set pin `PC4` as the TX line and pin `PC5` as the RX line.

-Everything is already wired on the board so you don't to wire anything yourself.
+Everything is already wired on the board so you don't need to wire anything yourself.
 You can move on to the [next section](send-a-single-byte.html).

 ### Older board revisions / external serial module